Chance Not Direct Cause

 The Two-Stage Model of Alfred Mele, (1995)In 1995 Alfred Mele, clearly influenced by Daniel Dennett and Robert Kane, proposed his "Modest Libertarianism," a two-stage process that combines an incompatibilist early phase followed by a compatibilist control phase.

 "it might be worth exploring the possibility of combining a compatibilist conception of the later parts of a process issuing in full blown, deliberative, intentional action with an incompatibilist conception of the earlier parts.
-For example, it might be possible to gain "ultimate control" while preserving a considerable measure of nonultimate agential control by treating the process from proximal decisive better judgment through overt action in a compatibilist way and finding a theoretically useful place for indeterminacy in processes leading to proximal decisive better judgments".Mele is very concerned about the "That a consideration is indeterministically caused to come to mind does not entail that the agent has no control over how he responds to it". location of any indeterminism, the problem of where and when indeterminism could occur in a way that helps and does not harm agent control.
+For example, it might be possible to gain "ultimate control" while preserving a considerable measure of nonultimate agential control by treating the process from proximal decisive better judgment through overt action in a compatibilist way and finding a theoretically useful place for indeterminacy in processes leading to proximal decisive better judgments".Mele is very concerned about the location of any indeterminism, the problem of where and when indeterminism could occur in a way that helps and does not harm agent control.

 The Problem of LuckMele has written extensively about the question whether chance events in our causal history mean that many of our actions are a matter of luck.
 Since chance is very real, many things are the result of good or bad luck.
 This is a not a problem for free will, but it is one for moral responsibility.